Trump rally shooter killed by Secret Service sniper, officials say

 He went on: "I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin."

 Authorities are investigating the shooting as an attempted assassination, law enforcement sources told CBS News.
-At this point, the Secret Service is leading that investigation with the FBI assisting, sources said.
+The FBI said in a statement that it is leading the investigation, with assistance from the Secret Service and state and local agencies.

 Rep. Mike Kelley of Pennsylvania, who was standing backstage watching Trump speak, told CBS News, "I believe a lady who was next to me was hit, other people were hit."